Life of Brian (Family Guy): Production

 He also discussed how the other Family Guy actors reacted when they heard Brian would be killed in the episode, saying: "I think they were glad it wasn't them.
 [Laughs.]
 I think they were surprised, as anyone would be and I think they were pretty stunned especially this far into the show.
 They were as shocked as anyone."
 He also explained why they decided to replace Brian with another dog, saying: "It felt like the way that this show was conceived by Seth all those years ago, was this entire family unit including the parents, kids and a dog.
-So by losing Brian, it felt like a void needed to be filled both comically, and also for the interpersonal relationships between all the characters.
+So by losing Brian, it felt like a void needed to be filled both comically and for the interpersonal relationships between all the characters.
 We felt that we needed to fill that role."

 He went on to explain why they decided to get Tony Sirico to voice Vinny saying: "I think it was Seth's idea actually to get Tony to come in.
 He's a big fan of The Sopranos and always loved Tony Sirico in particular and he thought it would be fun to write a character based around his voice and his personality and just who he is as an actor."
 He went on to discuss if he was worried about the backlash from Family Guy fans, saying: "I'm not, only because our fans are smart enough and have been loyal to our show for long enough, to know that they can trust us.
 We always make choices that always work to the greatest benefit of the series."

 In January 2014, Seth MacFarlane spoke about how he was surprised by the fan reaction after Brian was killed off, saying: "It surprised all of us.
 We were all very surprised, in a good way, that people still cared enough about that character to be that angry.
 We thought it would create a little bit of a stir, but the rage wasn’t something we counted on."